shivamrkparashar/lammps_modified/doc/src/fix_mcemc.rst

 """""""""""

-This fix performs mesocanonical Monte Carlo (MCEMC) also known as gauge cell simulation by exchanging particles with a finite volume ideal gas reservoir at the same temperature as the system as discussed in :ref:`(Parashar) <Parashar>`.
+This fix performs mesocanonical Monte Carlo (MCEMC) also known as gauge cell simulation by exchanging particles with a finite volume ideal gas reservoir (gauge cell) at the same temperature as the system as discussed in :ref:`(Parashar) <Parashar>`.
 It also attempts Monte Carlo moves (translations and rotations) of particles within the simulation cell.
 Specific use of this fix is to compute adsorption isotherm in porous materials, or computing vapor-liquid equilibrium of fluids.
 This fix is complementary to the :doc:`fix gcmc <fix_gcmc>` command, which performs grand canonical Monte Carlo (GCMC) by exchanging particles with an infinite chemical potential reservoir.
-MCEMC and GCMC are gives identical adsorption isotherms for microporous materials.
-But for large pores (> 2 nm), GCMC gives a Hysteretic adsorption/desorption isotherm, while MCEMC gives a reversible S- shaped Vander Waals type isotherm, as discussed in :ref:`(Parashar) <Parashar>`.
+MCEMC and GCMC give identical adsorption isotherms for microporous materials.
+But for large pores (> 2 nm), GCMC gives a hysteretic adsorption/desorption isotherm, while MCEMC gives a reversible S- shaped van der Waals type isotherm, as discussed in :ref:`(Parashar) <Parashar>`.
 MCEMC isotherm spans the stable and metastable states, while GCMC samples only the stable states.
-The MCEMC is a middle ground between the grand canonical ensemble, which permits unlimited fluctuations, and the canonical ensemble, which considers a close system.
+The MCEMC is a middle ground between the grand canonical ensemble which permits unlimited fluctuations, and the canonical ensemble, which considers a close system.
 The MCEMC simulations generate the adsorption isotherms equivalent to the canonical ensemble isotherms with accuracy of one molecule.
 MCEMC is equivalent to GCMC when gauge cell volume is infinite and is equivalent to the canonical ensemble when gauge cell volume is zero.

 Every N timesteps the fix attempts both MCEMC exchanges (insertions or deletions) and MC moves of gas atoms or molecules.
 On those timesteps, the average number of attempted MCEMC exchanges is X, while the average number of attempted MC moves is M.  For MCEMC exchanges of either molecular or atomic gasses, these exchanges can be either deletions or insertions, with